 If you are brave and want a clean break then do a good purge, get rid of your stuff except the stuff you can fit in to your bags.
 It’s very freeing, I did it on my first attempt to live abroad in 1999 (other than my photo albums and beloved books).
 You could try the 100 things challenge, reduce the “stuff” in your life down to 100 things.
 A girl I know did this to prepare for her 6 month camper van adventure, you can read about her experience here: Selina’s, Made In the Moment site.

 5. Practice Packing

-Once you get most things packed in boxes, you will need to finalize what exactly you are bringing.
+Once you get most things packed in boxes, you will need to finalise what exactly you are bringing.
 Time to get practice packing!
 By now you will need to have decided how many bags you are bringing, and have those bags at hand.
 Next, gather your stuff and see if it fits!
 My dad is a genius at getting things tightly packed, and perfectly fitted in to make the most of the space, I don’t know what I would have done without him (I own a lot of clothes).
 It took me a couple trial runs and on the last night I was still coming to terms with this sweater and that book that wouldn’t fit.

-Be sure you know exactly what you can carry on the plane (each airline will detail this in their baggage section on their web site).
-Make the most of this for things you can’t do with out (medications), or easily replace (important documents), laptop and such.
+Be sure you know exactly what you can carry on the plane (each airline will detail this in their baggage section on their website).
+Make the most of this for things you can’t do without (medications), or easily replace (important documents), laptop and such.